C++ Eigen

 std::cout << E; // wrong values

-The same trap shows up with temporaries:
+- Same trap with temporaries:

 // BUG: temporary B*c is gone after the line, but E refers into it.